Sigma Coronae Borealis

-Sigma Coronae Borealis (σ CrB) is a star system in the constellation of Corona Borealis.
-It is a quintuple star system containing three sunlike main-sequence stars and two other low-mass stars.
+Sigma Coronae Borealis is a multiple star system in the northern constellation of Corona Borealis.
+Its name is a Bayer designation that is Latinized from σ Coronae Borealis and abbreviated Sigma CrB or σ CrB.
+This is a quintuple star system containing three sunlike main-sequence stars and two other low-mass stars.
 The combined visual magnitude is 5.3 and the system lies 74 light years from Earth. σ CrB A is the variable star TZ Coronae Borealis.